Name of the facility, web page, ownership and contact person

-“Ruskeala” Undeground Lab was organized by the tourist operator JSC “Kolmas” together with Karelian Scientific Centre of the Russian Academy of Sciences as the pilot innovation structure in mining industrial heritage investigations.
+“Ruskeala” Underground Lab was organized by the tourist operator JSC “Kolmas” together with Karelian Scientific Centre of the Russian Academy of Sciences as the pilot innovation structure in mining industrial heritage investigations.

-The information about activity of the Lab will be shown soon in the site http://miningroads.ru/
+The information about the activities of the Lab is shown at http://miningroads.ru/ruskealab

 Contact person is Vitali Shekov, Coordinator external relations